QSSET for Instructors

 Setting up QSSET

-- Select the week you wish your course survey to take place.
-This must be during the last three weeks of class, pursuant to the Queen’s-QUFA Collective Agreement.
-Each course has been set to a default week by the OUR.
+- Respond to your departmental admin and select the week you wish your course survey to take place.
+The survey must be held during the last three weeks of class, pursuant to the Queen’s-QUFA Collective Agreement.

 - Notify your class of the week the course survey will be conducted.

 - Receive a reminder email when your course survey opens.
-Remind your class.
+Remind your class to complete the survey.

 - Conduct in-class time for survey completion, if applicable.